Compare credit cards for 2024: Over 120 cards crunched and rated

 • APR.
 The annual percentage rate (APR) serves as a reference point for consumers and provides an annual overview of the expenses associated with your credit card.
 In addition to the interest rate, the APR includes any mandatory fees, such as an account fee (if applicable).
 However, crucially, providers only have to award the advertised APR to 51% of those who take out the credit card – the other 49% could be offered a different (higher) rate, at the provider’s discretion.
 That’s why it’s often referred to as the representative APR.

 • Eligibility criteria.
-A list of conditions that a borrower must meet in order to be considered for credit.
+A list of conditions you must meet to be considered for a credit card.
 These vary from lender to lender.

 • Fixed rate.
 A fixed interest rate remains constant for a predetermined period, even if there are any fluctuations in interest rates.
-For some borrowers, this can be a preferred option since it provides a greater degree of financial certainty when it comes to budgeting.
+Some borrowers prefer this option since you know what you’ll be paying when it comes to budgeting.

 • Credit card balance.
-This refers to the amount of credit you have currently used, and need to repay.
+This refers to the amount of credit you’ve currently used and need to repay.
 Most credit cards have a monthly balance cycle, which means you’ll be charged interest if you don’t pay off your balance each month.

 • Charge card.
-A charge card is similar to a standard credit card, but with one or two significant exceptions.
-For example, charge cards usually have a larger spending limit and require you to pay your full balance off by the statement due date, which is usually the end of the month.
+A charge card is similar to a standard credit card, but with a few significant exceptions.
+For example, charge cards usually have a larger spending limit and require you to pay off your full balance by the statement due date, which is usually the end of the month.
 With credit cards, you only have to repay a small portion of the balance each month.

 Why should I get a credit card?